 Inbound customer service revolves around the users themselves.
 Customers actively call the company to raise concerns, suggestions, and questions about the brand.

-With clients heavily active on this, they must receive exceptional and highly accurate customer service.
-As this is directly connected to their customer satisfaction score.
+With clients heavily active on this, an inbound call center must give highly accurate and quality customer service, as this is directly connected to their customer satisfaction score.

 This makes it crucial for the customer service team to ensure that the clients are satisfied and happy to maintain their interaction and engagement with the brand.

 On the other hand, outbound customer service is usually used to reach clients.
-Agents actively upsell, cross-sell and or even collect payments when necessary.
+Outbound call center agents actively upsell, cross-sell, or even collect payments when necessary.

 End users normally do not intend to interact with the brand during outbound calls.
-Hence, it is always a risk taken by agents.
+Hence, it is always a risk taken by outbound customer service representatives.

 Since these two customer services have distinct roles, the technologies and software associated with their completion differ.